IGBAG - Special Education - Procedural Safeguards**

 emancipated before age 18.

 c.
-The District provides written notice to the student and to the parent at the time of the transfer.
+The district provides written notice to the student and to the parent at the time of the transfer.

 d.
-These requirements apply to all students, including students who are incarcerated in a state or
+These requirements apply to all students, including students who are incarcerated in a state or local adult or juvenile correctional facility or jail.

-e.
-After rights have transferred to the student, receipt of notice of an IEP meeting does not entitle
+f.
+After rights have transferred to the student, receipt of notice of an IEP meeting does not entitle the parent to attend the meeting unless invited by the student or the district.

 6. Prior Written Notice

 a.
-The district provides prior written notice to the parent/guardian of a student, or adult student,
+The district provides prior written notice to the parent of a student, or adult student, within a reasonable period of time before the district:

-to initiate or change, the identification, evaluation or educational placement of the student,
+(1) Proposes to initiate or change, or refuses to initiate or change, the identification, evaluation or educational placement of the student, or the provision of a FAPE to the child, or

-(2) Refuses to initiate or change the identification, evaluation or educational placement
+(2) Refuses to initiate or change the identification, evaluation or educational placement of the student, or the provision of a FAPE to the child.

 b.
 The content of the prior written notice will include: